 1. High Data Entry Error Rate

-A high error rate could be due to
+A high data entry error rate could be due to

 • Inadequately trained manual data entry staff